How to Set Fundraising Goals for Maximum Impact

 Labor-intensive fundraisers should be shorter—a weekend, a month, a portion of the school year, etc.

-On the other hand, a RaiseRight gift card fundraiser can keep going all year long.
-Once your fundraising program is up and running with RaiseRight, it’s incredibly easy for donors to keep supporting your organization.
-All they have to do is use RaiseRight gift cards purchased through your program to pay for everyday purchases and other expenses.
+On the other hand, a RaiseRight program can run all year long.
+Once your RaiseRight fundraiser is up and running, it’s incredibly easy for donors to keep supporting your organization.
+Simply shop online at hundreds of available retailers, or use RaiseRight gift cards to pay for everyday expenses (instead of cash, debit, or credit).

 Choosing the right fundraiser to meet your goals